Ralf3/Remote-Sensing/README.md

 # Crops

 ALF = Alfalfa = Luzerne

 COC = Cocks Grass = Knaulgras

 LUP = Lupin = Lupine

 PEA = Pea = Erbse

 POT = Potato = Kartoffel

 SMA = Silo Maize = Silomais

 TRI = Triticale = Triticale

 WBAR = Winter Barley = Wintergerste

 WRP = Winter Rape = Winterraps

 WRY = Winter Rye = Winterroggen

 WWH = Winter Wheat = Winterweizen

 # Acknowledgment

 We want to thanks Dr. Bernd Zbell who has collected the data and allowed us to use it.
 This project is supported by the ZALF "http://www.zalf.de" .
+The software is based on Python and uses the packages "sklearn", "numpy", "matplotlib" and "pandas" which should be installed.